Helpful information, rebates, and programs to help Citrus Heights Water District customers conserve water and reduce costs.

 Visit the following links for more water conservation information and tips.

-CHWD is currently not offering any rebate for lawn removal.
+CHWD is currently not offering any rebates for lawn removal.
 We may consider this option for the future.
-If you are interested in putting your name on a list for more information on this in the future, please complete the contact form.

 There are currently no restrictions in place that prohibit the washing of cars.
 However, free-flowing hoses are prohibited.
 All hoses must have an automatic shut off valve at all times.
 CHWD encourages customers to wash vehicles or other equipment at commercial car washes that use recycled or reclaimed water.